kubevirt/kubevirt/docs/localstorage-disks.md

 # Local Storage Placement for VM Disks

 This document describes a special handling of `DataVolumes` in the `WaitForFirstConsumer` state.
-`WaitForFirstConsumer` state is available from [CDI v1.21.0](https://github.com/kubevirt/containerized-data-importer/releases/tag/v1.21.0), and the logic to handle this is available from [Kubevirt v0.36.0](https://github.com/kubevirt/kubevirt/releases/tag/v0.36.0)
+`WaitForFirstConsumer` state is available from [CDI v1.21.0](https://github.com/kubevirt/containerized-data-importer/releases/tag/v1.21.0), and the logic to handle this is available from [KubeVirt v0.36.0](https://github.com/kubevirt/kubevirt/releases/tag/v0.36.0)

 ## Use-case